-Editor’s Note: The Patterson Foundation is providing $250,000 to its international partner NetHope to create the Caribbean Disaster Response and Preparedness Program to strengthen communities and support recovery.
+Editor’s Note: Update — as of August 2018, The Patterson Foundation has provided $380,000 to its international partner, NetHope, to create the Caribbean Disaster Response and Preparedness Program to strengthen communities and support recovery.
 Since 2010, The Patterson Foundation has contributed a more than $1.6 million to NetHope.

 Today, Lauren Woodman, NetHope CEO, joined the Clinton Foundation in announcing NetHope’s commitment to the Clinton Global Initiative (CGI) Action Network on Post-Disaster Recovery.
 The announcement was made at a launch event at the University of Miami in Coral Gables, Florida.
 It’s inspiring to join others who are committed to this work.

 It’s been a little more than six months since two category 5 storms, Irma and Maria, dealt a devastating blow to the Caribbean.
 The damage from those two hurricanes alone is estimated to be over $150 billion.

 NetHope deployed its teams across the Caribbean to provide emergency telecommunication services, including the provision of connectivity to first responders and communities in more than 80 locations across Puerto Rico, Dominica, Barbuda, British Virgin Islands, and St. Martin.
 NetHope also regularly provided accurate, timely data to first responders to help direct aid; helped restore services for local providers so they could reestablish communication to their customers; and provided Information as Aid services to affected communities in Puerto Rico.
 Information as Aid leverages social media and mobilizes a group of specially trained citizen reporters, who collect data on the relief landscape.